Silverfish Lives, Effects, and Pest Control

 - Use a dehumidifier to reduce moisture in the air.

-- Perform regular tidying, cleaning and vacuuming to remove silverfish eggs and crumbs, scraps of paper, debris and mold that can serve as the insect's food sources.
+- Perform regular tidying, cleaning and vacuuming to remove silverfish eggs and crumbs, scraps of paper, debris, and mold.

 - Remove any uneaten pet food.